Joint modeling for learning decision-making dynamics in behavioral experiments: Analysis of EMBARC Study

 Understanding the complex relationship between the brain and behavior is essential \citep{fonzo2019brain}.
 Investigating this connection may uncover the neural mechanisms underlying behavioral tasks, aiding in the identification of brain abnormalities associated with MDD, refining diagnostic frameworks, and facilitating the development of more effective therapeutic interventions.

-For individuals with MDD, we fit linear regression models to examine the relationships between three behavior measures, i.e., individual engagement scores defined in \eqref{eq: es}, and response time during engagement and response time during lapses as defined in \eqref{eq: rte}, separately.
-We examined their associations with various biological variables, including behavioral phenotyping (BP), electroencephalogram (EEG), functional magnetic resonance imaging (fMRI), diffusion tensor imaging (DTI), and FreeSurfer (FS) measures.
+For individuals with MDD, we fit linear regression models to examine the relationships between three behavioral measures, i.e., individual engagement scores defined in \eqref{eq: es}, and response time during engagement and response time during lapses as defined in \eqref{eq: rte}, separately.
+We examined their associations with various biological variables, including behavioral phenotyping (BP), electroencephalogram (EEG), functional magnetic resonance imaging (fMRI), diffusion tensor imaging (DTI), and structural MRI (sMRI) measures.
 To control the false discovery rate (FDR), we compute p-values for the regression coefficients and apply q-value corrections \citep{benjamini1995controlling}.
 The results for engagement scores, response times during engagement, and response times during lapses are summarized in Figures \ref{fig: er}, \ref{fig: ert}, and \ref{fig: lrt}.
 Details of the significant variables are provided in Tables \ref{tab: er} and \ref{tab: ert}.